THINGS TO DO IN JUPITER – 5 WAYS TO DOUBLE UP YOUR OUTDOOR FUN

 Did you know on a clear night you can see the Jupiter Lighthouse light from about 25 miles out at sea?

-Your adventure continues with a kayak, canoe or stand-up paddle board trip along those ice-clear Jupiter Inlet waters you were just looking down on.
+Your Things To Do in Jupiter adventure continues with a kayak, canoe or stand-up paddle board trip along those ice-clear Jupiter Inlet waters you were just looking down on.

 Expect to see sea turtles, tropical fish, birds, manatees and more as you cruise along the mangrove islands and under Cato’s Bridge, a favorite spot for locals to snorkel.